ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

 Markdown is a lightweight markup language you'll swear by once you start using it.
 Because it's formatted using plain text, your content will transfer easily wherever you need to put it.
 It will also open and display as intended in any modern word processor.

 **Content is easily re-purposed**
-You don't just create content once and forget about it.
+You don't just create content once for a singular format and forget about it.
 More than ever, a modern marketing strategy demands content that's re-purposed and reused.
 As [Daring Fireball](https://daringfireball.net/projects/markdown/syntax) mentions, with Markdown readability is emphasized above all else, and its syntax is intended for the singular purpose of being used as a format for writing for the web.
 The potential is endless, meaning you've unlocked your content from unwieldy programs and proprietary software.
 It's free!

 **Each repository is essentially a backup**
 My client (who's used Git for several years) says he has yet to lose a large amount of data on any project using Git.
 Even if one machine goes down, you can still access your data from other machines.
 The decentralized system is a nice backup feature in disguise.
 If you didn't have this, you'd need to consider backups and disaster recovery strategies.
 Not having to be so worried about this means you reduce the mental burden on you and your team, and reduce the risk of a devastating loss of data and hours.